 So now that you know my background in creating this light, how about I show you how to make your own light as well?
 First you going to need a few things from Home Depot or Lowes, and Wal-Mart.
 These should be easy for you to get, since these stores are nationwide, excuse the photos in this tutorial, I did take them with my iPhone:

-Here is the supplies you will be needing (to help you, in finding your supplies, I hyperlinked each supply so can see it better):
+Here are the supplies you will be needing (to help you, in finding your supplies, I hyperlinked each supply so can see it better)

 From Home Depot: